Skip to main content

 PromptTemplateDefines structured LLM prompts with formatting and output schema

-PydanticOutputParserParses the model output into a JudgeResult object
+PydanticOutputParserParses model output into a JudgeResult object

 Model CacheOptimizes repeated model usage by caching initialized instances